isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-soundproof-a-room-cheaply.markdown

 [Noise Cancelling Headphones Under 50](https://pestpolicy.com/best-noise-cancelling-headphones-under-50/) .
 ## Conclusion
-Soundproofing simply means blocking sounds from entering or leaving a particular room.�Office buildings, cinemas, and professional recording studios rely on costly soundproofing devices and clever building designs to reduce noise levels.
+Soundproofing simply means blocking sounds from entering or leaving a particular room.
+Office buildings, cinemas, and professional recording studios rely on costly soundproofing devices and clever building designs to reduce noise levels.
 If you dont have a lot of cash to spend on soundproofing, we have compiled a few soundproofing tricks that you can try on a budget.
 Read Also:
 [Noise Cancelling Headphones Under 150](https://pestpolicy.com/best-noise-cancelling-headphones-under-150/) .